Skip to main content

 Team Collaboration

-Rather than user experience working to define a project, handing to design, then handing over to development, with everyone in their own siloed areas—you can avoid a lot of issues through teamwork.
+Rather than having the user experience team working to define a project, handing it to design, then over to development, with everyone in their own siloed areas—you can avoid a lot of issues through teamwork.
 Closer collaboration earlier in the project life cycle helps avoid surprises towards the end of the project.

 Evolving Requirements